Alignment complete relational Hoare logics for some and all: Introduction

 \section{Introduction}

 A ubiquitous problem in programming is reasoning about relational properties, such as equivalence between two programs in the sense that from any given input they produce the same output.
 Relational properties are also of interest for a single program.
-For example, a basic notion in security is noninterference: any two executions with the same public inputs should result in the same public outputs, even if the secret inputs differ.
-We write $c\sep c':\rspec{\R}{\S}$ to say program $c$ relates to $c'$ in the sense that for any pair of initial states related by $\R$, and terminated executions of $c$ and $c'$ from those states, the final states are related by $\S$.
-Another kind of relational property is written $c\sep c': \aespec{\R}{\S}$.
+For example, a basic notion in security is noninterference: any two executions with the same public inputs should result in the same public outputs, even if the secret inputs differ~\cite{Sabelfeld:Myers:JSAC}.
+We write $c\sep c':\rspec{\R}{\S}$ to say program $c$ relates to program $c'$ in the sense that for any pair of initial states related by $\R$, and terminated executions of $c$ and $c'$ from those states, the final states are related by $\S$.
+For example, letting $\Agr low$ say two states agree on the values of low-security variables, $c\sep c:\rspec{\Agr low}{\Agr low}$ specifies termination-insensitive noninterference for $c$.

+Another kind of relational property is written $c\sep c': \aespec{\R}{\S}$ and deals with nondeterminacy.
 It says that from any $\R$-related pair of initial states, and for any terminated run of $c$ from the left state, there is a terminated run of $c'$ from the right state such that $\S$ relates the final states.
 For example, a standard notion of refinement is obtained by taking $\R$ and $\S$ to be the identity.
-For brevity we refer to the two kinds of properties as $\forall\forall$ and $\forall\exists$, in reference to their quantification over executions.
+For data refinement~\cite{deRdataref}, let $\R$ connect two different data representations and let $\S$ be $\R$.
+For brevity we refer to the two kinds of relational properties as $\forall\forall$ and $\forall\exists$.

-Often a pair of executions are similar, e.g., because the related programs are similar, or even the same as in the case of noninterference.
+Often a pair of executions are similar, perhaps because the related programs are similar, or even the same as in the case of noninterference.
 So reasoning often relies on the \emph{alignment} of similar steps ---think of a programmer viewing two versions of a similar program, side by side on screen.
-Having chosen to align a pair of points in control flow, one can consider a relational assertion that may hold whenever execution reaches those points.
+Having chosen to align a pair of points in control flow, one can consider a relational assertion that holds whenever execution reaches those points.